material-components/material-components-android/docs/components/Menu.md

 />
 ```

-To have an outlined variation of the exposed dropdown menu, set the `style` to
+To add an outline to the exposed dropdown menu, set the `style` to
 `@style/Widget.Material3.TextInputLayout.OutlinedBox.ExposedDropdownMenu`:

 ![Menu with purple outlined text field element and 4 items.
 Item 1 selected.](assets/menu/menus_exposed_dropdown_outlined.png)

 #### Non editable variation

-Disable the user input in the `AutoCompleteTextView` to have a non editable
+For a non-editable menu, disable the user input in the `AutoCompleteTextView` by
-variation of the menu by setting `android:inputType="none"` on the
+setting `android:inputType="none"` on the `AutoCompleteTextView`.
-`AutoCompleteTextView`.

 #### Setting a default value